of the dimon estate

 Scandal & Tragedy

-A 10-year old daughter, Margaret Olivia, died in 1868 after she fell from a tree on the Manor property.
-The tragic accident plunged her mother into a deep despair from which she never recovered.
+In1868, John F Dimon's ten year old daughter Margaret Olivia died tragically after she fell from an Oak tree on the Manor property.
+The accident plunged her mother into a deep despair from which she never recovered.
 The column marking her grave was topped by a little bird bath, which no longer survives.

 The second scandal, also reported in delicious detail by the Brooklyn Daily Eagle, occurred just seven years later in 1893.
 Apparently, the marriage was not a happy one.
 In subsequent litigation over custody of their young daughter, Dr. Sneden alleged that his wife had abandoned him several times without cause and refused to let him even see his daughter, Rosalie.
 He further alleged that his wife’s behavior was “due solely to the interference of the members of her family.”